Skip to main navigation Skip to main content

-On Tuesday we will be running three masterclasses on our stand.
+On Tuesday we will be running four masterclasses on our stand.

 We aren’t taking registrations for these events, just turn up on the day.
 We recommend arriving early as spaces are limited.